 Understanding Palliative Care

 Prognosis means the expected outcome of a disease.
 Some people with advanced cancer want to know whether and when they are likely to die; others don’t wish to know.
-If you are referred to palliative care, it does usually mean that at some stage the cancer will shorten your life.
+It’s a very personal decision.

-Some families and carers want to know the prognosis even when you don’t.
-Let the palliative care team know your preferences and whether they can talk to your family or carer when you’re not there.
+Sometimes, families and carers want to know the prognosis even when you don’t.
+You can ask the palliative care team to talk to your family or carer when you’re not there.

-Dealing with death is difficult and confronting for most people and their families, whatever their cultural background or religious beliefs.
+Dealing with death is difficult and confronting for most people and their families.
 Talking about any emotions you are experiencing may help you come to terms with your situation.

 Feeling low or depressed is common after a diagnosis of advanced cancer.
-Consider sharing your thoughts with family and friends or speaking confidentially to a trained counsellor, social worker, psychologist or spiritual adviser.
+Talking to your family and friends, your GP or a counsellor, social worker, psychologist or spiritual adviser may help.

 Advance care planning

-You and your family may find it very useful to start thinking about these issues before they are raised by a health professional.
-What matters to you most?
-Would you choose to have less time if it means feeling relatively well, or would you want as much time as possible even if treatment would lead to unpleasant side effects?
-Everyone has their own individual preferences and these will often change as your circumstances change.
+Making your wishes clear can help give you peace of mind.
+Think about what matters to you most.
+Would you choose to have less time if it means feeling relatively well, or would you want as much time as possible, even if treatment would lead to unpleasant side effects?
+Where would you like to be cared for?
+Everyone has their own individual preferences, and these will often change as your circumstances change.
+You and your family may find it useful to start thinking about these issues before they are raised by a health professional.

 Advance care planning doesn’t mean you have given up or will die soon.
 Your needs might change over time and it is a good idea to regularly review your plan.
 Palliative Care Australia has developed a discussion starter that can help you reflect on your preferences for care and talk about them with your family, carers and close friends.